JayThibs/supervising-ais-improving-ais/src/interventions/auto_finetune_eval/README.md

 2. API Integration: Error handling for API calls could be more robust, particularly for rate limiting and network issues.

-3. Statistical Methodology: Some statistical assumptions, particularly around normal distributions and multiple comparisons, could be more rigorously validated.
+3. Statistical Methodology: Some statistical assumptions, particularly around normal distributions and multiple comparisons, need fixing.

-4. Configuration Management: The system would benefit from a more centralized configuration system.
+4. Logging standardization: Lots of outputs that should be systematically logged are instead just printed to the terminal.
+This needs clean up.

+5. Lack of unit testing: This is currently unimplemented.

+6. Limited saving of intermediate results: The pipeline saves generated texts and embeddings, but other intermediate results will be lost on interruption.

+7. Poor optimization of API calls.
+Most calls happen sequentially one at a time.
+These should be done in parallel.

 ## Future Development